 Small Groups are an excellent way to engage in the building block of community.
 Community is the place in which we learn and practice loving God and neighbor.
 It is the place in which we encourage each other in the Lord, bear one another’s burdens, and engage in education and spiritual practices together.

 Interested in Joining or Starting a Small Group?

-Please contact Amy Carlan at 723-1621 x228 to talk about the various opportunities that exist for small groups or fill out the small group interest form.
+Please contact Amy Carlan at 723-1621 x228 to talk about the various opportunities that exist for small groups.

 Small Group Leaders Needed!